wingify/readme-central/docs/Concepts/fme-configure-webhooks.md

 <Image align="center" border={true} caption="How Webhooks Work" src="https://files.readme.io/9bb354009aee72f1ad4b48b74871181e589b37b9c2877313902a249400775721-webhooks.png" />

-## Role of Webhooks in VWO FME SDKs
+## Role of Webhooks in VWO FE SDKs

-VWO FME SDKs fetch configuration settings (features, campaigns, variations) from the VWO servers.
+VWO FE SDKs fetch configuration settings (features, campaigns, variations) from the VWO servers.
 By default, they periodically poll for updates.
 Webhooks allow a more efficient and scalable solution by enabling:

 * **Real-time config sync**: No delay between a change on the dashboard and its reflection in the SDK.
 * **Hot-reloading support**: SDK settings are updated in-memory using the webhook payload.